-Job Summary: The Grants and Sponsorships Coordinator researches, writes, and submits all grant proposals and follow up reports, and oversees special projects related to sponsorships.
-The Grants and Sponsorships Coordinator participates and assists in relationship building strategies with foundations and corporations to help meet the overall goals supported by the strategic plan of the Frist Art Museum.
+Job Summary: The Grants and Sponsorships Manager serves as the lead on grant and sponsorship cycles, including preliminary research, writing, and proposal submission.
+The Grants and Sponsorships Manager collaborates with the director and assistant director of development to build relationships with foundations and corporations to meet the overall goals supported by the strategic plan of the Frist Art Museum.
 Must have excellent communication skills, both oral and written.

 Essential Job Functions:

-- Contribute to the creation and implementation of strategies for the cultivation and solicitation of funding from foundations and corporations;
+In collaboration with director and assistant director of development, strategize on the creation and implementation of strategies for the cultivation and solicitation of funding from foundations;

-- Conducts ongoing prospect research to identify potential grant funding sources from local, regional, and national agencies;
+- Conduct ongoing prospect research to identify potential grant funding sources;

-- Writes grants and stewardship proposals to corporations, foundations, and other related organizations;
+- Leads development of and writes sponsorship proposals, grant narratives, and letters of interest to corporations, foundations, and other related organizations;

-- Manage application deadlines, progress reports, and annual schedule;
+- Manage all aspects of grant and sponsorship cycles, including application deadlines, progress reports, and annual schedule;

-- Maintains effective ongoing stewardship and year-round communication with existing funders as part of the cultivation cycle;
+- Build effective schedule of ongoing stewardship and year-round communication with existing and potential funders as part of the cultivation cycle;

-- Writes acknowledgement letters to donors including composing letters for the Executive Director and other staff;
+- Write acknowledgement letters to donors including composing letters for the Executive Director and other staff;

-- Utilizes Altru database to identify and manage prospects, enter research data, and track progress;
+- Utilize Altru database to identify and manage prospects, enter research data, and track progress;

-- Submit progress reports and updates as needed, including summaries of execution;
+- Submit progress reports and updates as needed, including working with various Frist departments to collect program outcomes for summaries of execution;

-- Works closely with members of the development team, education, and curatorial staff to understand funding needs and strategic direction;
+- Work closely with members of the development team, education, and curatorial staff to understand funding needs and strategic direction;

-- Coordinate with the Director of Development to manage sponsorship planning (i.e. assisting with corporate giving applications and acknowledgement letters, creating prospective funding proposals, etc.);
+- Coordinate with the Director of Development to manage sponsorship planning;

-- Communicate and coordinate pertinent grant requirements, such as need for logo inclusion on specific publications, to related Frist stakeholders;
+- Communicate and coordinate pertinent grant requirements, such as need for logo inclusion on specific publications, to related Frist parties;

 - Some evenings and weekends required;

-- Perform other duties as assigned or requested by the Assistant Director of Development or Director of Development.
+- Perform other duties as assigned or requested by the Assistant Director or Director of Development.